Scroll this page to learn more about the services offered by the veterinarians at the All Pet Animal Hospitals in Rogers and Bentonville!

 To ensure a proper diagnosis, we often need to examine your pet.
-We begin a medical examination by looking at your pet’s eyes, ears, and skin and checking his or her cardiovascular, neurological, gastrointestinal, and skeletal systems for any abnormalities.
+We begin a medical examination by looking at your pet’s eyes, ears, and skin as well as checking his or her cardiovascular, neurological, gastrointestinal, and skeletal systems for any abnormalities.
 We will perform blood and/or urine tests as necessary to check your pet’s kidneys, liver, pancreas, and endocrine system, including the thyroid and adrenal glands.
 Based on your pet’s condition, we may recommend further diagnostic tests, such as radiography (x-rays), endoscopy (internal scoping), ultrasound, or biopsy.

-If you’re concerned that something may be wrong with your pet, please call us to schedule a medical examinationt.
+If you’re concerned that something may be wrong with your pet, please call us to schedule a medical examination.
 Depending on the symptoms, we may ask you to bring in your pet right away.

 Schedule your puppy for his or her first exam as soon as possible.
 Until your puppy has received a series of vaccines, he or she is susceptible to many serious but preventable diseases.
 We will make sure your new dog is protected against rabies, distemper, and parvovirus, among other diseases.
 Your puppy will also need to be tested and treated for parasites, which are extremely common in young dogs.

 Most puppies have roundworms, which are intestinal worms that can cause vomiting, diarrhea, and other gastrointestinal signs (although dogs can have worms without showing any symptoms).
-It is important for puppies to be treated for roundworms, not only to rid them of the infection but also to prevent you and the rest of your family from becoming infected.
+It is important for puppies to be treated for roundworms — not only to rid them of the infection, but also to prevent you and the rest of your family from becoming infected.
 Roundworms are a zoonotic parasite, which means they can be transmitted from pets to people.
 By ensuring that your puppy is properly treated, you can keep your entire family safe from these and other parasites.

 We look forward to meeting your new puppy!
 Schedule your appointment today.